Ormerwoyd History, Family Crest & Coats of Arms

 Early History of the Ormerwoyd family

-Another 241 words (17 lines of text) covering the years 1793 and 1653 are included under the topic Early Ormerwoyd History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ormerwoyd research.
+Another 122 words (9 lines of text) covering the years 1793 and 1653 are included under the topic Early Ormerwoyd History in all our PDF Extended History products and printed products wherever possible.

 Ormerwoyd Spelling Variations